lclarkmichalek/highhockwho/README.md

 TODO: AWS/DO/GCE metadata service

-If all of these fail, then HighHock will error out!
-Kinda shit, eh?
-Must do something about that
+If all of these fail, then HighHock will fail to start.
+Should the IP of the machine change while HighHock is running, the inserted records will not change IP.

 Internals
 =========